laetificat/anna-ha/README.md

 ## Errors

-`Platform not found: climate.anna` - either through config validation or `hassio ha check`: make sure your hass.io instance is restarted (settings->general->restart hass from hass) at least twice so the python modules are picked up and installed properly
+`Platform not found: climate.plugwise` - either through config validation or `hassio ha check`: make sure your hass.io instance is restarted (settings->general->restart hass from hass) at least twice so the python modules are picked up and installed properly

 ## Debugging